 - Classify the type of information which is needed to be kept public.

-- Don't put unnecessary information into any profile, social networking account, or any web site.
+- Don't put unnecessary information into any profile, social networking account, or website.

-- Don't keep personal contact number in any company or organization's phone book, mainly to prevent war-dialing.
+- Don't keep a personal contact number in any company or organization's phone book to prevent war-dialing.

 Countermeasures Against DNS Interrogation